moaylesbury/michaelaylesbury.github.io/individual-projects.md

 > Python, OpenFlow, Mininet, Ryu

-The purpose of this project was to create an L4 firewall to prevent TCP connections from being initiated by external hosts, while allowing for those initiated by the internal hosts, and in another network to allow all the packets to go through the switch, but for every TCP connection initiated by an external host, you want to collect first ten packets coming from the external network.
+The purpose of this project was to create an L4 firewall to prevent TCP connections from being initiated by external hosts, while allowing for those initiated by the internal hosts.
+In another network to allow all the packets to go through the switch, but for every TCP connection initiated by an external host, the first ten packets are collected coming from the external network.

 ### L4 Firewall